santiagoha18/ATPase_convergence/notebooks/mutation_effects.md

 #Standard error of the percent change of means
 #https://stats.stackexchange.com/questions/376639/what-is-the-standard-error-of-the-difference-in-means-scaled-as-percent-differen
 #https://www2.census.gov/programs-surveys/acs/tech_docs/accuracy/percchg.pdf

+# This function was used to create the 'SE_%change' column
 se_perc_change <- function(d1,d2){
-  # d1 and d2 are the trplicate measurements of each construct
+  # d1 and d2 are the trplicate measurements of each wt and mutant constructs, respectively (from 'IC50_and_ATPase_Data.csv')
   m1 <- mean(d1)
   m2 <- mean(d2)
   se1 <- sd(d1)/sqrt(length(d1))